abemscac/pies-doc/docs/vue3/composables.md

 ```
 :::

 Since a lot of pages in the app are fetching data on mount, we would have to repeat the similar code again and again.
-Instead of doing that, we can make a composable and shove those code in it.
+Instead of doing that, we can make a composable and shove these code in it.
 For example:

 ```ts title="UseFetchOnMount.ts" showLineNumbers
 import { ref, onMounted } from 'vue'